cognitedata/reveal/documentation/docs/migration-guide.md

 Reveal supports accessing information about 3D nodes through the [Cognite SDK](https://cognitedata.github.io/cognite-sdk-js/classes/revisions3dapi.html).
 However, the SDK identifies nodes by node ID, not tree index.
 It might be necessary to map between the two concepts. `async Cognite3DModel.mapNodeIdsToTreeIndices(nodeIds)` and `async Cognite3DModel.mapTreeIndicesToNodeIds(treeIndices)` provides such functionality.
 Note that the operation requires communication with CDF servers and should be kept at a minimum.
 If possible the calls should be batched to achieve the best performance.

-Access to node information such as name, bounding box and properties/attributes is done through the [Cognite SDK](https://cognitedata.github.io/cognite-sdk-js/classes/revisions3dapi.html), specifically:
+Access to node information such as name, bounding box and properties/attributes is done through the [3D revision API](https://cognitedata.github.io/cognite-sdk-js/classes/revisions3dapi.html), specifically:
 - [`list3DNodes`](https://cognitedata.github.io/cognite-sdk-js/classes/revisions3dapi.html#list3dnodes) for retrieving a set of nodes using a filter
 - [`list3DNodeAncestors`](https://cognitedata.github.io/cognite-sdk-js/classes/revisions3dapi.html#list3dnodeancestors) for retrieving ancestors of a specific node
 - [`retrieve3DNodes`](https://cognitedata.github.io/cognite-sdk-js/classes/revisions3dapi.html#retrieve3dnodes) for retrieving a set of nodes identified by their node ids